 Parameter Description Туре Synopsis: { VLAN } Default: VLAN Specifies the type of the interface for which this IP interface is created.
-ID Synopsis: 1 to 4094 Default: 1 Specifies the ID of the interface for which this IP interface is created.
-If the interface type Mgmt is VLAN, this represents the VLAN ID.
-Synopsis: { No, Yes } Default: No Specifies whether the IP interface is the device management interface.
-IP Address Type Synopsis: { Static, Dynamic, DHCP, BOOTP } Default: Static Specifies whether the IP address is static or is dynamically assigned via DHCP or BOOTP>.
-The Dynamic option automatically switches between BOOTP and DHCP until it receives a response from the relevant server.
-The Static option must be used for non-management interfaces.
-IP Address Synopsis: ###.###.### where ### ranges from 0 to 255 Default: 192.168.0.1 Specifies the IP address of this device.
-An IP address is a 32-bit number that is notated by using four numbers from 0 through 255, separated by periods.
-Only a unicast IP address is allowed, which ranges from 1.0.0.0 to 233.255.255.255.
+ID Synopsis: 1 to maximum port number Default: 1 Specifies the ID of the interface for which this IP interface is created.
+If the interface type is VLAN, this represents the VLAN ID.
+Mgmt Synopsis: { No, Yes } Default: No Specifies whether the IP interface is the device management interface.
+IP Address Type Synopsis: { Static, Dynamic, DHCP, BOOTP } Default: Static Specifies whether the IP address is static or dynamically assigned via DHCP or BOOTP.
+Option DYNAMIC is a common case of dynamically assigned IP address.
+It switches between BOOTP and DHCP until it gets the response from the relevant server.
+Must be static for non management interfaces.
+The IP address assigned by the DHCP or BOOTP server includes the subnet mask (Option 1), router (Option 3) and IP forwarding (Option 19) values.
+Dynamically-assigned addresses override manually-assigned gateways.
+IP Address Synopsis: ###:###:###:###:###:###:####:### where ### ranges from hexadecimal 0 to FFFF, or ###.###.### where ### ranges from decimal 0 to 255.
+Default: 192.168.0.1 Specifies the Internet Protocol address of this interface.
+An IP address is a 128-bit number that is notated by using eight fields of four hexadecimal digits, for which leading zeros can be omitted, delimited by colons.
+Consult offline documentation for more information.
+A version 4 address can be encoded by four decimal numbers from 0 through 255, separated by periods.
+Only a unicast IP addresses is allowed, which does not begin with "FF", or ranges from 1.0.0.0 to 233.255.255.255 for version 4.
+Subnet Prefix Synopsis: 0 to 128 bits Default: 24 bits Specifies the IP subnet mask of this device.
+An IP subnet mask is a 32-bit number that is notated by using four numbers from 0 through 255, separated by periods.
+Typically, subnet mask numbers use either 0 or 255 as values (e.g. 255.255.255.0) but other numbers can appear.
+IMPORTANT!
+Each IP interface must have a unique network address.